rubencg195/aws-website-hosting-user-auth-cognito/README.md

 ## 📊 Comparison Summary

-After working through all three hosting strategies, here's what we learned:
+After working through all three hosting strategies and resolving the Elastic Beanstalk issues, here's what we learned:

 ### 🏆 **Winner by Category:**